python-telegram-bot/python-telegram-bot/docs/substitutions/global.rst

 .. |reply_parameters| replace:: Description of the message to reply to.

-.. |rtm_aswr_deprecated| replace:: Bot API 7.0 introduced :paramref:`~telegram.Bot.send_message.reply_parameters` replacing this argument.
+.. |rtm_aswr_deprecated| replace:: replacing this argument.
 PTB will automatically convert this argument to that one, but you should update your code to use the new argument.

 .. |keyword_only_arg| replace:: In future versions, this argument will become a keyword-only argument.

-.. |mutually_exc_rp| replace:: Mutually exclusive with :paramref:`~telegram.Bot.send_message.reply_parameters`.

 .. |reply_quote| replace:: If set to :obj:`True`, the message is sent as an actual reply to this message.
 If ``reply_to_message_id`` is passed, this parameter will be ignored.
 Default: :obj:`True` in group chats and :obj:`False` in private chats.

 .. |do_quote| replace:: If set to :obj:`True`, the replied message is quoted.
 For a dict, it must be the output of :meth:`~telegram.Message.build_reply_arguments` to specify exact ``reply_parameters``.
-Mutually exclusive with :paramref:`~telegram.Message.reply_text.quote`.